saul/cvar-unhide-s2/cvarlist.md

-mp_t_default_melee | sv, cl, rep, release | Default: weapon_knife<br>The default melee weapon that the Ts will spawn with mp_t_default_primary | sv, cl, rep, release | Default: <br>The default primary (rifle) weapon that the Ts will spawn with mp_t_default_secondary | sv, cl, rep, release | Default: weapon_glock<br>The default secondary (pistol) weapon that the Ts will spawn with mp_tagging_scale | sv, rep, release | Default: 1<br>Scalar for player tagging modifier when hit.
-Lower values for greater tagging. mp_taser_recharge_time | sv, cl, rep, release | Default: -1<br>Determines recharge time for taser. -1 = disabled. mp_td_dmgtokick | sv, rep, release | Default: 300<br>The damage threshhold players have to exceed in a match to get kicked. mp_td_dmgtowarn | sv, rep, release | Default: 200<br>The damage threshhold players have to exceed in a match to get warned that they are about to be kicked. mp_td_spawndmgthreshold | sv, rep, release | Default: 50<br>The damage threshold players have to exceed at the start of the round to be warned/kick.
+mp_t_default_melee | sv, cl, rep, release | Default: weapon_knife<br>The default melee weapon that the Ts will spawn with mp_t_default_primary | sv, cl, rep, release | Default: <br>The default primary (rifle) weapon that the Ts will spawn with mp_t_default_secondary | sv, cl, rep, release | Default: weapon_glock<br>The default secondary (pistol) weapon that the Ts will spawn with mp_tagging_scale | sv, cl, rep, release | Default: 1<br>Scalar for player tagging modifier when hit.
+Lower values for greater tagging. mp_taser_recharge_time | sv, cl, rep, release | Default: 30<br>Determines recharge time for taser. -1 = disabled. mp_td_dmgtokick | sv, rep, release | Default: 300<br>The damage threshhold players have to exceed in a match to get kicked. mp_td_dmgtowarn | sv, rep, release | Default: 200<br>The damage threshhold players have to exceed in a match to get warned that they are about to be kicked. mp_td_spawndmgthreshold | sv, rep, release | Default: 50<br>The damage threshold players have to exceed at the start of the round to be warned/kick.